Ohio Roadside Attractions

 Although folks may climb to the top of the Marblehead Lighthouse (and visit the museum) from Memorial Day to Labor Day, it is still a treat to see during the off-season.
 Marblehead Lighthouse State Park is a perfect setting for a lakeshore picnic, lounging in the grass, or walking the grounds.
 Come, read a book, skip some stones, and take wonderful photos at this Lake Erie gem.

 The Marblehead Lighthouse is located at 110 Lighthouse Drive in Marblehead, Ohio (Map It).
-The grounds are open daily.
+The grounds are open daily from Memorial Weekend to Labor Day Weekend.
 Click here for more information.